There is a huge amount written about modern glazing systems and their performance, but this handy guide will pick out the most important points.

 This measure is an important constituent part of the rating system for windows, and especially significant where there is a large glazed area such as with an orangery or conservatory as it is a measure of how quickly (or excessively) a room will heat up in the summer if not sufficiently ventilated.

-This is the fraction of the visible spectrum of sunlight (380 to 720 nanometres), weighted by the sensitivity of the human eye, that is transmitted.
+Referring to light reduction, this is the fraction of the visible spectrum of sunlight (380 to 720 nanometres), weighted by the sensitivity of the human eye, that is transmitted.
 A product with a higher VT transmits more visible light.
 VT is expressed as a number between 0 and 1.

-This measure is important, but can be overlooked and we have had some clients remark about how dark the glass looks.
+This measure is important but can be overlooked and we have had some clients remark about how dark the glass looks.
 This happens when the cost of reducing heat gain is too high in terms of lost light.

 Glass tints are generally the result of colourants added to the glass during production although sometimes tinting is achieved by applying a coloured film.
-Tints are usually selected for aesthetic purposes and will always reduce the amount of transmitted light (VT) Some tinting will also help reduce solar gain (SHGC)
+Tints are usually selected for aesthetic purposes and will always reduce the amount of transmitted light (VT).
+Some tinting will also help reduce solar gain (SHGC).